RizqNGenXsis/hcsrn/README.md

 ![screenshots](#)

-Repository for the [Rizq.Invo](#) React Native application, built with Expo, Redux Toolkit and Typescript.
+Repository for the [GD Seniors App](#) React Native application, built with Expo, Redux Toolkit and Typescript.
 Design can be found on [Figma](#).

 <br />